larevolucia/bookwise-analytics/README.md

 | BR-3 | Estimate retention uplift from recommendations                              | Simulated uplift ≥ 10%                   | BBE, Goodbooks     | Recommendation Comparison |
 | BR-4 | Maintain diversity/fairness in recommendations                             | Shannon Entropy ≥ editorial baseline     | BBE, Goodbooks     | Diversity Metrics         |

+> If these thresholds are not met, the corresponding ML task is considered unsuccessful and is not recommended for operational use.
 ---

 ### Stretch Goal: User Clustering & Segmentation